alphagov/notifications-local/README.md

 ## Initial setup

+1) Clone this repository alongside your existing Notify repositories (if any).
+    ```
+    git@github.com:alphagov/notifications-local.git
+    cd notifications-local
+    ```

-1) We need to have quite a few repositories checked out to run a full copy of GOV.UK Notify.
+2) We need to have quite a few repositories checked out to run a full copy of GOV.UK Notify.
 A helper script is provided to make sure these are checked out locally (and check them out if they're not), then do some initial setup.

     Run this script:
     ```bash